RittikSoni/Flutter-Release-X/README.md

   frx build -t android,ios
   ```

-- To notify on Popular platform like Slack with a custom message:
+- To notify on popular platforms like Slack or Microsoft Teams with a custom message:

   ```bash
   frx notify --platform slack --message ":rocket: New Release Available!"